Skip to main content

 Factors associated with increased occurrence of psychiatric symptoms include history of injection drug use, history of psychiatric disorders, and treatment with antipsychotic drugs at study entry.

-If serious psychiatric adverse events occur, evaluate to determine if symptoms are related to efavirenz; if so, determine whether risks of continued efavirenz outweigh benefits.
+If serious psychiatric events occur, evaluate to determine if symptoms are related to efavirenz; if so, determine whether risks of continued efavirenz outweigh benefits.

-Nervous System Effects
+Nervous System Symptoms

 Fetal/Neonatal Morbidity and Mortality

 May cause fetal harm if administered during first trimester of pregnancy.
 Teratogenicity demonstrated in animals.
 Birth defects (including neural tube defects) reported in humans, usually with first-trimester exposure.
-(See Pregnancy under Cautions.)

-Median time to rash onset 11 days in adults and 28 days in pediatric patients; median duration 16 days.
-Mild to moderate rash generally resolves within 1 month with continued efavirenz.
-May be reinitiated after temporary interruption for rash.
-Antihistamines and/or corticosteroids may improve tolerability and hasten resolution of rash.
+Rash reported frequently (more common in pediatric patients).
+Median time to rash onset was 11 days in adults and 28 days in pediatric patients; median duration of rash in adults was 16 days.
+Rash generally resolves within 1 month with continued efavirenz.

 Hepatotoxicity